yukidaruma/wxt-module-clipboard/README.md

 });
 ```

 This function directly creates an offscreen document and writes to the clipboard.
-Use this only in background scripts, as the message-passing approach is designed for other contexts.
+Use this only in background scripts, as background scripts can directly create offscreen documents, while content scripts cannot.

 ### Response Type